davidschlegel/CatTDVP.jl/README.md

 a₂ = Destroy(hf, Symbol("a",2), 2)

 G₁, G₂, η₁, η₂, J = [4.0, 4.0, 1.0, 1.0, 1.0]
-# Hamiltonian: Two-photon drives in each mode plus a coherent hopping
+# Hamiltonian: Two-photon drive in each mode plus a coherent hopping
 H = G₁*(a₁^2 + (a₁')^2) + G₂*(a₂^2 + (a₂')^2) + J*(a₁*a₂' + a₁'*a₂)
 # Dissipators: Two-photon loss
 J = [a₁^2, a₂^2]
 rates = [η₁, η₂]

-# truncation order of the basis, i.e. the numbers of creation operators applied on the basis of each mode
+# truncation order of the basis, i.e. the number of creation operators applied on the basis of each mode
 order = [1, 1]; dim = prod(2 .* (order .+1))
 sys = TDVPSystem(H, J, order; rates=rates)  #create TDVPSystem